Complaints Against the College

 Complaints Against the Union

 We hope your dealings and interactions with Imperial College Union will always be positive - but sometimes you may have comments, questions, queries or complaints you want to pass on to us.
-In the first instance, these should be addressed over email to the Union President, Lloyd James - firstname.lastname@example.org.
+In the first instance, these should be addressed over email to the Union President, Hayley Wong - firstname.lastname@example.org.

 If your complaint is about the Union President, please address it to the Chair of the Trustee Board, via the Secretary to the Trustee Board - email@example.com.